-This topic contains 22 replies, has 10 voices, and was last updated by Anonymous 1 year, 1 month ago.
+- This topic has 22 replies, 10 voices, and was last updated 1 year, 6 months ago by Anonymous.

 sxpoe, no my new (old) tenor isnt any easier to play if anything it seemed a little harder as i was so used to playing my Hawk tenor sax.
 It was brand new and played so easy. i’m having to make some adjustments with this vintage yamaha but it shoul be for the better. i’m hoping the intonation is better and will be more even throughout. we will see, i had no issues with the hawk, just wanted to upgrade to a professional tenor. a lot more to come for sure. once i can really get into it i can update more on what i find in comparing the two.